 Most of our clothes are made in plastics like Polyester, Acrylic, Nylon, and polyamide.
 So while doing laundry the microplastics will be released from our clothes.
 You heard me correct.
 A load of clothes in the washing machine could shed up to 17 million microfibres.
 FYI, microfibres are nothing but a type of microplastics.
 And those microfibres lead to the ocean which harms sea animals as well as humans by entering into our food chain.
 The problem is that these microfibres are thinner than our hair and there are no systems in our washing machine to trap them to prevent them from entering our water system.

-The plastic is not only the reason for waste due to the fashion industry.
-There are other factors that contribute to fashion waste like energy used to manufacture new clothes that too in large amount, water used in the process, discarding materials due to the small blunders in the colour or design.
+Plastic is not only the reason for waste due to the fashion industry.
+There are other factors that contribute to fashion waste like energy that is used to manufacture new clothes, water used in the process, discarding materials due to the small blunders in the color or design.
 Hence we’ve to decide wisely from now on to avoid these kinds of waste.
 But how?
 It’s easy, read further to know more.

 How to practice sustainable fashion as a consumer?

 We can practice sustainable fashion in many ways.
-Here are the few easy tips that you can follow as a consumer.
+Here are a few easy tips that you can follow as a consumer.

 Wear what you have:

 But also in order to last longer, you should check a few things before purchasing your clothes.
 Always choose the quality ones.
 Even though we get more clothes on a bazaar at a very low price, it won’t come for years.
 I’ve faced this issue, especially with my footwear.
 I bought a cute pair of footwear at just 200 rupees in a bazaar.
 But unfortunately, it did only come for 10 uses, then the sole of the slipper just came off.
-Similarly, with my shoe, it hurts my toe and ankle and I couldn’t even imagine wearing that again because it caused a hell lot of pain and swelling.
-And the colour of the clothes fades away in the first few washes itself.
-So, from then I’ve started buying only the branded ones which come for years.
+Similarly, with my shoe, it hurts my toe and ankle and I couldn’t even imagine wearing that again because it caused a lot of pain and swelling.
+And the color of the clothes fades away in just a few washes.
+So, from then on I’ve started buying only the branded ones which come for years.

 Minimalism is similar to the above one.
 Here we’ll try to have our dress count in a less number.
-I’m the one who wears only 2 jeans (Black and Blue which I mentioned before) alternatively for all of my tops.
-Similarly, 2 stoles which go with all of them.
+I’m the one who wears only 2 pairs of jeans (Black and Blue which I mentioned before) alternatively for all of my tops.
+Similarly, 2 stoles that go with all of them.